user-cont/conu/CONTRIBUTING.md

 ### Dependencies

 [Kebechet](https://github.com/thoth-station/kebechet) bot keeps our python dependencies fresh and up-to-date.
-If you want to change or add new dependency please edit [requirements.in](/requirements.in), **NOT** `requirements.txt`, because it is updated automatically according to `requirements.in`.
+If you want to change or add new dependency please edit [requirements.in](/requirements.in), **not** `requirements.txt`, because it is updated automatically based on `requirements.in`.

 ### Documentation